 This concept allows us to compare different technologies and thermal systems, covering energy flows from the generation point to end users, and provides a common ground for analysis.

 UBC is a great place for students, who also benefit from the university’s excellent connections to leading researchers across the globe.
-For example, the Master of Engineering Leadership in Clean Energy Engineering program is an integral part of the Clean Energy Research Centre.
+For example, the MEL in Clean Energy Engineering program is an integral part of the Clean Energy Research Centre (CERC).
 The Centre provides infrastructure and world-class laboratories for over 60 faculty members and 200 graduate students who are working on a number of multidisciplinary research projects in the field of clean energy engineering.
 Such research activities have placed the Centre at the top of its field, and it is internationally recognized for its work on fuel cells and hydrogen research, as well as biofuels.

 Our industry colleagues are the most important partners in this program: they understand the value of using energy more efficiently, applying conservation measures and developing new technologies.
 Our industrial partners actively participate in curriculum development, provide industrial mentorship for student design projects, and hire graduates of the program to lead projects in this area.